 The only integrators approved for use by the Seattle-King County Health Department are 3M Comply Thermalog, 3M Comply SteriGage, and Steriscan.
 You can purchase the integrators from Fisher Scientific and Health Sciences Laboratory Services and other lab supply vendors.

 Autoclave cost centers

 Depending on your location, you can pay an autoclave cost center to treat and dispose of biohazardous waste.
 Autoclave cost centers charge a fee for autoclaving and disposal of waste.
 Each center has its own rules and procedures.
 Contact them directly for more information.
 Autoclave cost centers include:

 If you do not have access to an on-site autoclave or an autoclave cost center, biohazardous waste can be collected by a UW waste contractor for off-site treatment and disposal.
-EH&S Shipping Regulated Medical Waste via Contracted Carrier Training is required for all personnel who will package and ship waste.
+EH&S Shipping Regulated Medical Waste Training is required for all personnel who will package and ship waste.
 Contact Laboratory Services in Health Sciences Academic Services and Facilities to set up an account with a UW waste contractor.

 Shipping for off-site treatment and disposal is required for some types of waste, such as trace chemo waste, certain pathological waste, and biosafety level 3 (BSL-3) animal carcasses, tissues and bedding.
 These wastes require incineration prior to disposal.